andyyoon2/andyyoon-co-v2/src/pages/posts/_posts/this-is-a-blog-post.md

 ---
 title: This Is a Blog Post.
-description: Because writers write.
+description: It's not a good post.
+I don't expect you to read it.
 datePosted: 2025-08-17
 ---

-It's not a good post.
-I don't expect you to read it.

 Here I am to cultivate the critical practice of writing and publishing.